-On top of this, modern graphics cards employ 1000-3000 streaming processors so that numerous vector/tensor operations may be executing in parallel.
-If you also remember that graphics cards typically have between 1 and 4 GB of private memory then you come to the realization that graphic cards actually provide a private protected computing environment within your computer platform.
+This side of y2k, modern "graphics cards" employ 1000-3000 streaming processors so that numerous vector/tensor operations may be executing in parallel.
+On top of that, If you also remember that graphics cards typically have between 1 and 4 GB of private memory then you come to the realization that graphic cards actually provide a private protected computing environment within your computer platform.
 Originally, cheap graphics cards only supported single precision floats while many today now also support double precision floats.
-In fact, some computer engineers look upon graphics cards as an array of several thousand floating point co-processors (think: several thousand 80387).
+In fact, some computer engineers look upon graphics cards as an array of several thousand floating point co-processors (think: several thousand 80387 co-processor chips).

-Going even further, specialty companies now produce motherboards which can simultaneously host four (or more) graphics cards.
-Meanwhile, companies like Nvidia manufacture graphics cards which do not have any monitor connectors because they are only used for number crunching.
+Going even further, specialty companies now produce motherboards which can simultaneously host four, or more, graphics cards.
+Meanwhile, companies like Nvidia also manufacture graphics cards which do not have any monitor connectors because they are only used for number crunching.

-Here's a brief snapshot of vector processing development:One final point.
-In late 2013 Sony released the PlayStation 4 which is based upon an APU from AMD.
-What's an APU you might ask?
-It is an Accelerated Processing Unit which consists of CPU integrated with a GPU (something Intel had already been doing for a number of years without the fancy acronym).
-The PS4 is built around an APU consisting of two 4-core Jaguar x86-64 CPUs coupled to an equivalent HD 7850 graphics chip.
-Because the PS4 is build around GDDR5 memory which is only found in graphics cards, it appears SONY built a graphics system with a built-in CPU rather than the traditional processor system with a built-in graphics card.
+Here's a brief snapshot of vector processing development:Up until 2013, CPUs were connected to graphics cards over a private DMA bus.
+In late 2013 Sony released the PlayStation 4 which is based upon a APU from AMD.
+What's an APU?
+It is an Accelerated Processing Unit which consists of CPU directly integrated with a GPU rather than connecting via a bus.
+This APU appears as two 4-core Jaguar x86-64 CPUs and an HD-7850 graphics chip.
+Because the PS4 is built around GDDR5 memory which is only found in graphics cards, it appears that SONY put an 8-core CPU inside a graphics card.
+This flips the original view of having a PC with an add-on graphics card.

 In the early 1990s, Microsoft was smaller so was "looking for problems to solve" and "markets to expand into".
 Since many people were attempting to develop computer games, Microsoft informally aligned itself with SIGGRAPH to help produce tools.
-Next, they offered to do a free port of the game Doom (which only ran on DOS) to Doom95 (to run on Windows95) only for the technical experience.
+Next, they offered to do a free port of the game Doom (which only ran on DOS) to Doom95 (for Windows95) just to develop skills.
 Their first Graphics API (application programming interface) was named DirectX and appeared in 1995 for Windows-95 and 1996 for Windows-NT4.

-DirectX is neat because it defines a number of hardware devices in software (including a reference graphics card) then replaces those software devices with hardware when compliant hardware is present.
-This means that game programmers do not need to worry which CPU, or GPU (if any), is present.
+DirectX is neat because it defines a number of hardware abstractions in software (including a reference graphics card) then replaces those software devices with hardware when compliant hardware is present.
+This means that game programmers do not need to worry which CPU, or GPU, is present.
 Just send your commands to DirectX and it will carry out your wishes.While recently poking around a game programmer site, I noticed this caveat:

-While I have used Microsoft Visual Studio for a few corporate projects, I am no expert.
+I have used Microsoft Visual Studio for a few corporate projects but am no expert.
 I was always under the impression that you could set the build-options of all Visual Studio languages to produce either "x86-binary for Windows" or "MSIL for the .NET framework".
-I still believe this.
 So is it possible that DirectX expects to be called from C/C++ for some reason?
-I am not certain but I do know is that COM (component object module) is the basis for other Microsoft technologies and frameworks, including: OLE, OLE Automation, ActiveX, COM+, DCOM, the Windows shell, DirectX, and Windows Runtime.
-And that COM is written in C++
+I am not certain but I do know is that COM (component object module) is the basis for other Microsoft technologies and frameworks, and that COM is written in C++

 Here is the opening paragraph of the Introduction from the book "Introduction to 3D Games Programming with DirectX 11". (which I highly recommend to programmers)